qpython-android/qpython.org/source/en/getting-started.md

 ### SL4A Mode

-Scripts using Android APIs through the SL4A library.
+Scripts that call Android APIs through the SL4A library.

 ```python
 import androidhelper